-The application letter functions much as the resume does: as a means to convince employers of your ability as a potential employee.
+The application letter functions much as the cv does: as a means to convince employers of your ability as a potential employee.
 However the application letter gives an opportunity to communicate more fluidly and to communicate with the employer in a less structured and frustrating document.
-Completing a successful application letter requires you to lay out much of the same evidence as in the resume but its the manner in which this is relayed that is important.
-See in the following application letter resume samples how to craft an engaging and distinctive application letter.
+Completing a successful application letter requires you to lay out much of the same evidence as in the cv but it’s the manner in which this is relayed that is important.
+See in the following application letter cv samples how to craft an engaging and distinctive application letter.

 Application Cover Letter Advice